pedscoffee/PhysicianPromptEngineering/about.md

                 <path stroke-linecap="round" stroke-linejoin="round" d="M9 12.75 11.25 15 15 9.75m-3-7.036A11.959 11.959 0 0 1 3.598 6 11.99 11.99 0 0 0 3 9.749c0 5.592 3.824 10.29 9 11.623 5.176-1.332 9-6.03 9-11.622 0-1.31-.21-2.571-.598-3.751h-.152c-3.196 0-6.1-1.248-8.25-3.285Z" />
               </svg>
             </div>
-            <h3 class="card-title">Educational Resource and Need for IT/Institutional Approval</h3>
+            <h3 class="card-title">Education</h3>
           </div>
           <div class="card-body">
             <p>All content is for informational and educational purposes only.
-Do not use any tools not formally approved by your institutional policies.</p>
+Do not use any tools not formally approved by your institutional policies and always check with your IT department before making any changes to your workflow.</p>
           </div>
         </div>
       </div>